trueos/trueos-docs/trueos-handbook/introducing.rst

 * Based on FreeBSD-CURRENT.

 * The GRUB bootloader has been replaced by the FreeBSD bootloader, which now provides both GELI and boot environment support.
-The :guilabel:`Use GRUB bootloader` checkbox has been added to the :guilabel:`Customize Disk Selection` screens for users of dual-boot systems who prefer to use the GRUB boot loader.

 * **Quick boot times with OpenRC:** |trueos| is using `OpenRC <https://github.com/OpenRC/openrc>`_ as part of the init